• School Nomination

 About

 The Student of the Year – Linguist category is for students who have achieved a high level of proficiency in English, Cantonese or Putonghua.
 The judges look for precision and originality in use of the language, whether that is in writing short stories or speeches, or in debates.
-The nominee must also demonstrate their ability to use their linguistic skills to drive positive change in the community.
+The nominee must also demonstrate how they have used their linguistic skills as a tool for leadership in action, driving positive change and inspiring others within the community.

 Entry Criteria